Quest Nutrition

-Quest Nutrition is an American food company that specializes in protein bars, protein shakes, protein powder, and various other high-protein foods.
+Quest Nutrition is an American food company that specializes in protein bars, protein chips, protein shakes, protein powder, and various other high-protein foods.
 It was founded by Tom Bilyeu, Mike Osborn, and Ron Penna in 2010.
 In 2019, it was acquired by The Simply Good Foods Company, the parent company of Atkins Nutritionals.

 History

 Quest Nutrition was founded in 2010 in El Segundo, California, by Tom Bilyeu, Mike Osborn, and Ron Penna, who had recently sold their data loss prevention software company Awareness Technologies.
 Inspired in part by obesity in Bilyeu's family, Quest aimed to create protein bars and other high-protein snacks with no added sugar.
 Their first product was a protein bar based on a recipe developed by Penna's wife Shannan Penna, who was a fitness trainer at the time.

 Quest grew rapidly in its first few years, becoming the second fastest-growing private company in the United States in 2014, with over 57,000% three-year revenue growth according to Inc. magazine.
 The company's growth was largely driven by influencer marketing, sending free protein bars to fitness influencers with large followings on social media; as Bilyeu explained, "People with six packs are walking billboards."
 The company was bootstrapped for its first five years before accepting a minority stake investment from private equity firm VMG Partners in 2015, valuing Quest Nutrition at $900 million.

 Bilyeu left the company in October 2016 to launch the media company Impact Theory with his wife Lisa Bilyeu.
 In 2017, Quest underwent restructuring, closing two Los Angeles manufacturing sites, laying off 524 factory workers, and outsourcing their production and distribution to third parties.

 On August 22, 2019, Quest was acquired by The Simply Good Foods Company, the parent company of diet brand Atkins Nutritionals, in a $1 billion all-cash deal.
-In announcing the acquisition, The Simply Good Foods Company CEO Joseph Scalzo explained, "This combination delivers on our strategy to become a broader nutritional snacking company that offers consumers a broad range of brands and products that satisfy their nutritional needs."

 Products

 Quest Nutrition is best known for their protein bars, available in a variety of flavors including best-sellers Chocolate Chip Cookie Dough, Birthday Cake, and Chocolate Chip.
-The company also offers a wide variety of other high-protein items, including protein powder, protein shakes, and high-protein cookies, chips, crackers, candy, frozen pizza, and pasta.
+The company also offers a wide variety of other high-protein items, including high protein chips, cookies, chips, crackers, candy, and frozen pizza, as well as protein powder and protein shakes.
+Quest products are known for being high protein, while minimizing sugar and net carbs.

 Quest's protein bars derive their protein from whey protein isolate and milk protein isolate.
-Their products are sweetened with sugar substitutes including stevia, erythritol, sucralose, and luo han guo, which are lower in calories than other refined sugars.
+Their products are sweetened with sugar substitutes including stevia, erythritol, sucralose, which are lower in calories than other refined sugars.
 Quest was the first major adopter of allulose as a low-calorie alternative sweetener, which they used in select protein bars as of 2019.
 Quest's protein bars are gluten-free.